 Coping With Chemical Pregnancy

 It is natural to feel sad and upset after a chemical pregnancy, especially if you were really hoping to conceive and the pregnancy test showed positive early on.
 It will be particularly distressing for couples who took a long time, and possibly fertility treatment, to conceive.

 Do understand that a chemical pregnancy is not your fault.
-In majority of the cases, it is caused by chromosomal abnormalities and there's little you can do to prevent them.
+In the majority of the cases, it is caused by chromosomal abnormalities and there’s little you can do to prevent them.

 Even though it happens very early on in pregnancy, for some, a chemical pregnancy can be as devastating as a clinical miscarriage.
-Counselling can help you cope with the pregnancy loss.
+Counselling can help you cope with pregnancy loss.
 Do talk to your partner, family or friends about how you feel.